meejah/carml/doc/installation.rst

    virtualenv venv
    . ./venv/bin/activate
-   pip install --upgrade pip==6.1.1 pip install peep peep install -r requirements.txt pip install --editable .
+   pip install --upgrade pip==6.1.1 peep peep install -r requirements.txt pip install --editable .

+(If you want to ensure pip doesn't decide to download something in the last step, add ``--proxy localhost:77777`` or similar nonesense endpoint because ``--no-download`` is now deprecated it turns out)

 The main dependencies are: